Learning Semidefinite Regularizers: Discussion

-\paragraph{Algorithmic questions:} It would be of interest to better understand the question of initialization for our algorithm.
-Random initialization often works well in practice and it would be useful to provide theoretical support for this approach by building on recent work on other factorization problems \cite{GLM:16,SWQ:16c}.
-There have also been efforts on data-driven strategies for initialization in dictionary learning by reducing the question to a type of clustering / community detection problem \cite{AAN:17,AGM:14}.
+Beyond random initialization, there have also been efforts on data-driven strategies for initialization in dictionary learning by reducing the question to a type of clustering / community detection problem \cite{AAN:17,AGM:14}.
 While the relation between clustering and estimating the elements of a finite atomic set is conceptually natural, identifying an analog of the clustering problem for estimating the image of a variety of rank-one matrices (which is a structured but infinite atomic set) is less clear; we seek such a conceptual link in order to develop an initialization strategy for our algorithm.
 In a completely different direction, there is also recent work on a convex relaxation for the dictionary learning problem that avoids the difficulties associated with local minima \cite{BKS:15}; while this technique is considerably more expensive computationally in comparison with alternating updates, developing analogous convex relaxation approaches for the problem of learning semidefinite regularizers may subsequently point the way to efficient global techniques that are different from alternating updates.